lifeisnothathard/project_ict602/README.md

 4. Nurqurratu Adilah

 # About this project
-We are building a camera app that could take picture, store picture, choose design frame, save and share.
+We are building a camera app that could take picture, store picture, choose design frame, save and share using social media.

 ## Getting Started